ShaqGrant/rez/resume.md

 **Software Development** (Coursework)
 *Developed a JUTC Bus Scheduling System using PHP, SQL and JDBC*
-*Developed a  Talent Directory System for KBC Talent Agency*
+*Developed a  Talent Directory System for KBC Talent Agency* *Currently developing an E-Learning system for the sharing and reuse of learning objects*

 **Web Development** (Coursework)
 *Implemented simple Javascript games*